-Section 6.
+Section 7.
 Bulletin Boards

-The Union shall be allowed to provide and maintain a reasonably sized bulletin board at Department of Human Services, Division of Early Childhood offices at 401 S. Clinton, Chicago and 100 South Grand Ave.
-East, Springfield and upon written request by the Union at each Child Care Resource and Referral Agency, unless prohibited by the Child Care Resource and Referral Agency's lease.
+The Union shall be allowed to provide and maintain a reasonably sized bulletin board at Department of Human Services, Bureau of Child Care and Development Offices at 401 S. Clinton, Chicago and 400 W. Lawrence, Springfield and upon written request by the Union at each Child Care Resource and Referral Agency, unless prohibited by the Child Care Resource and Referral Agency's lease.
 Items posted shall not be political, partisan or defamatory in nature.

-Section 7.
+Section 8.
 Notices

-The State will contemporaneously provide to the Union a copy of any notice provided by the State, and any notices the State directs CCR&Rs or INCCRRA to send to Providers.
+The State will provide to the Union a copy of any notice provided by the State, and any notices the State directs CCR&Rs or INCCRRA to send to Providers.

-Section 8.
+Section 9.
 Provision of Union Information to New Providers

-When an individual initially becomes eligible to provide Child Care services through the Child Care Assistance Program, the State shall transmit to said individual, along with their first certificate, Union orientation materials prepared solely by the Union concerning union representation and union membership.
-The materials shall not be burdensome to distribute, political, partisan or defamatory in nature.
+When an individual initially becomes eligible to provide Child Care services through the Child Care Assistance Program, the State shall transmit to said individual, along with their first certificate, a letter drafted solely by the Union concerning union representation and union membership.
+The letter shall not be political, partisan or defamatory in nature.